Emergency Dentist Rocky Hill

 How to Prevent Dental Emergencies

-Unfortunately, try as we might, the risk of a dental infection or injury will never be zero.
+Unfortunately, as we might, the risk of a dental infection or injury will never be zero.
 However, there are plenty of healthy habits and simple precautions that go a long way in minimizing your risk of encountering a dental emergency!
 Read on as we cover the five most important things you should be doing to avoid a dental emergency in Rocky Hill.

 Visit Your Dentist Regularly

 The American Dental Association recommends getting a dental checkup and cleaning every six months, and we heartily agree!
 These routine visits allow us to monitor your oral health and spot any small issues as early as possible, long before they pop up suddenly as a dental emergency.
-Plus, with a thorough cleaning and personalize preventive care twice a year, we aim to keep these problems from developing in the first place!
+Plus, with thorough cleaning and personalized preventive care twice a year, we aim to keep these problems from developing in the first place!

 Maintain Good Oral Hygiene Habits at Home